squaredproject/Entwined/README.md

 You'll have to register the public key of of the rpi with your account.
 It's pretty hard to automate this.

 Go to `~/.ssh`. `cat id_ed25519.pub`, copy the output.
-Go to github.com with your login.
+If there is no ed25519 public key generate one: `ssh-keygen -t ed25519 -C "my-email-address"` Go to github.com with your login.
 Go to your profile.
 Go to settings under your profile (right side).
 Add a key, which is in the left menu.
 Use the friendly add button and paste your key in.
 After you've done all your work, you can delete that key (for proper security).

 # NEW LX